 Rep. Perry S. Warren, Jr.'s Biography

-Perry Warren is the State Representative for the 31st Legislative District, which includes Lower Makefield Township, Newtown Borough, Newtown Township, Yardley Borough and Morrisville Borough Wards 1, 2 and 3.
-Perry was elected to the General Assembly in 2016.
+Perry Warren is the state representative for the 31st Legislative District, which includes Lower Makefield Township, Newtown Borough, Newtown Township, Upper Makefield Township and Yardley Borough.
+Perry was first elected to the General Assembly in 2016.

-Perry has practiced law since 1993 and in 1998 co-founded his law firm, Maselli Warren, P.C., where he has represented individual, small business and estate clients throughout Pennsylvania and New Jersey.
-Also, Perry started an ice cream truck business when he was 19 years old and continues to operate it as a small, family business.
+Perry practiced law since 1993 and in 1998 co-founded a law firm, which grew to ten attorneys and in which he represented individual, small business and estate clients throughout Pennsylvania and New Jersey.
+Also, Perry started an ice cream truck business when he was 19 years old and continued to operate the small business for many years.

 Perry graduated with honors from Colgate University and received his law degree with honors from the University of North Carolina School of Law.
 He and his wife, Liz, live in Newtown Borough and have five children.